Travel Info

 There are two options for air travel.
 Manchester-Boston Regional Airport is served by the major domestic airlines with convenient service nationwide.
 Boston Logan Airport has more domestic flights and is served by many international carriers.

-While it’s extraordinarily helpful to our small staff for participants to provide their own transportation all the way to The White Mountain School, we realize that there will be some situations in which participants will need help getting from the airport to camp.
-If necessary, KBHC staff can pick up participants or arrange for ride-sharing between participants arriving at the Manchester Airport.
-Participants flying to Boston-Logan who are in need of ride-sharing should plan to take the bus to Concord or Franconia in order to be picked up by a KBHC staff member or by another participant.
+While it’s extraordinarily helpful to our small staff for participants to provide their own transportation all the way to Cardigan Mountain School, we realize that there will be some situations in which participants will need help getting from the airport to camp.
+If necessary, Cormont Horn Camp staff can pick up participants or arrange for ride-sharing between participants arriving at the Manchester Airport.
+Participants flying to Boston-Logan who are in need of ride-sharing should plan to take Concord Coach Lines to the Concord bus station in order to be picked up by a Cormont Horn Camp staff member or by another participant.
 (See “Travel by Bus” below.)

 Air travel with a horn can be an adventure, and getting your horn to camp in pristine condition can take some advance planning.
 For that reason, it’s important to check with your airline regarding its checked-baggage policies and the dimensions of the overhead bin and under-seat space before confirming your travel plans.